Try Microsoft Edge, a fast and secure browser that's designed for Windows 10 Get started

-Skype for Xbox One has been specially designed for Xbox One, allowing you to keep in touch with friends and family on your TV.
-We’re also bringing group video calls to the TV for the first time ever, so you can enjoy Skype video calls with the whole family from the comfort of your living room.
-Skype for Xbox One uses the Kinect camera, so you can enjoy wide-angle video calls that ensure your entire family can be in the frame without having to crowd around a screen.
+Skype on Xbox One has been specially designed for Xbox One, allowing you to keep in touch with friends and family on your TV.
+We're also bringing group video calls to the TV for the first time ever, so you can enjoy Skype video calls with the whole family from the comfort of your living room.
+Skype on Xbox One uses the Kinect camera, so you can enjoy wide-angle video calls that ensure your entire family can be in the frame without having to crowd around a screen.
 The Kinect microphone can even pick out your voice above any other sound in the room, so you can still play a game while being on a Skype call at the same time.
-Plus, Skype uses the Xbox One's voice and gesture controls, so you can start and end your Skype calls without lifting a finger.
+Plus, Skype uses Xbox One voice and gesture controls, so you can start and end your Skype calls without lifting a finger.

-Other than the Xbox Live membership, there are no additional fees to use Skype-to-Skype features such as video, voice, and messaging.
+There are no additional fees to use Skype-to-Skype features such as video, voice, and messaging.
 If you use up your 100 world minutes of calling to mobile phones or landlines, you can purchase Skype credit or sign up for a Skype subscription.
 For more information about Skype credits and subscriptions, go to Skype.com.

 Skype works with the quiet settings on Xbox One, so you can control when friends and family can contact you on Skype.

 With v1.8 we have introduced the Sign Out option.
 You'll be able to sign out by selecting your avatar while on the Skype home screen and then selecting Sign Out.
 When you launch Skype the next time, you'll be signed in again automatically.

 For all Skype account- and billing-related questions or issues, contact Skype support.

 Yes, and with v1.8 it is now possible to answer and start calls from Skype while it is snapped.
 You can run a person-to-person video call or a three-way audio call while Skype is in Snap mode.
 Calls with a higher number of participants must run in full-screen mode.